fpereiro/proof/notes.md

    - f' is called by c, cp and cp1.
    - l is for internal use of f' only.

-f' (taken as a whole together with l and f) will go to the leftmost of the tape, then goes right until finding either 3arg or two blanks in a row.
-If it finds the 3rd argument, it will move one to the left and -> 1arg.
-If it finds two blanks in a row, it advances one more position and -> 2arg.
-So f', if it finds 3arg, will call 1arg after positioning the head just before the place where 3arg was found.
+f' (taken as a whole together with l and f)
+   1) go to the leftmost of the tape
+   2) go right until finding either 3arg or two blanks in a row 3-1) if it finds the 3rd argument, it moves one to the left and -> 1arg.
+   3-2) if it finds two blanks in a row, it advances one more position and -> 2arg.

+Note: So f', if it finds 3arg, will call 1arg after positioning the head just before the place where 3arg was found.

 ## f'' (find right)